Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 ### Parsing torch and numpy arrays

 If you have numpy or pytorch installed AND the class you want to instantiate uses type hints in the signature of its `__init__` function, then you may pass an array as arguments in addition to the other data types.
+The correct format here is the one you get when you `print()` the according array or tensor.

 ## Examples
 Specific examples without any other python packages are not very helpful as native python classes usually don't need this kind of construction.